-This standard was originally published in 1981.
-The first revision of this standard has been brought out to align the standard with the latest style and format of Indian Standards.
+This standard was first published in 1981.
+This revision of this standard has been brought out to align the standard with the latest style and format of Indian Standards.
 In this revision, the grade designation of stainless steel 316 has been included in the material clause and a test for hardness has been included.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+PTFE PISTON CUTTING JIG — SPECIFICATION

+( First Revision )

 SCOPE

-This standard covers the requirement for PTFE (Teflon) piston cutting Jig used by ENT surgeons while cutting PTFE pistons of suitable size.
+This standard covers the requirement for PTFE (teflon) piston cutting Jig used by ENT surgeons while cutting PTFE pistons of suitable size.

 REFERENCES

 The standards given below contain provisions, which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.